Jakob-Bach/Constrained-Subgroup-Discovery/README.md

 ## Repo Structure

-Currently, the repository contains five Python files and four non-code files.
+Currently, the repository contains six Python files and four non-code files.
 The non-code files are:

 - `.gitignore`: For Python development.